Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Latitude and Longitude

-Arunachal Pradesh lies approximately between 26° to 29° N latitude and 91° to 97° E longitude.
+Arunachal Pradesh lies approximately between 26° and 29° N latitude and 91° and 97° E longitude.

 Boundaries

-It is also the easternmost state of India, where the sun rises first.
+It is also India’s easternmost state, where the sun rises first.

 Area